Thetford Academy, Vermont: Admissions

-Tuition at Thetford Academy for the 2020–2021 school year is $19,965.
-"Sending towns" in Vermont and New Hampshire are towns without their own public schools and they pay tuition for residents to attend schools in nearby towns.
+Tuition at Thetford Academy for the 2020–2021 school year was $19,965.
+"Sending towns" in Vermont and New Hampshire are towns without their own public schools, and they pay tuition for residents to attend schools in nearby towns.
 Thetford Academy's sending towns in Vermont include Corinth, Topsham, Strafford, Tunbridge, Chelsea, Sharon, Hartland, and Weathersfield.
 Thetford, Vermont and Lyme, New Hampshire also have sending agreements with Thetford Academy.
 The academy's tuition options also include private payment, scholarship programs, and financial aid programs.